 Senior Groups Send Letter Opposing President’s Home Health Copay Proposal

-In response to the President’s proposed FY 2014 budget, the Leadership Council of Aging Organizations (LCAO) recently sent a letter to the President and Congressional leadership that included strong opposition to the President’s proposal to impose a home health copayment.
+In response to the President’s proposed FY 2015 budget, the Leadership Council of Aging Organizations (LCAO) recently sent a letter to the President that included strong opposition to the President’s proposal to impose a home health copayment.

-The LCAO is a 68-member coalition of national organizations, including the National Association for Home Care & Hospice that is concerned with the wellbeing of America’s older populations and is committed to representing their interests in the policy-making arena.
+The LCAO is a 68-member coalition of national organizations that is concerned with the wellbeing of America’s older populations, and is committed to representing their interests in the policy-making arena.
 The President’ proposed budget submitted to Congress included a provision that would impose a $100 copay on home health episodes not preceded by a hospital or nursing home stay, beginning in 2017 for new Medicare beneficiaries.

 “We oppose proposals to cut benefits or shift additional costs onto beneficiaries,” the letter states, “which ignore the widespread economic insecurity experienced by older adults and people with disabilities.
 Half of the Medicare population live on annual incomes of $22,500 or less and already face significant out-of-pocket health costs.”